ColtonMcEwen/datagen/README.md

 find . -name "*.json" -maxdepth 1 -exec sh -c 'mv "$@" "$0"' ds1jsonfacetdata {} +
 ```

-*Note: This will take awhile depending on how many html files there are.
-The whole process could take anywhere from a few minutes to an hour.*
+*Note: This will take awhile depending on how many html files there are.*

 #### Fourth
 This will generate a list of `json` file paths.